prototypefund/reproducible-website/sponsor.md

 ### Levels

-Below are the names and amounts associated with levels of sponsorship (all values in USD):
+Below are the names and amounts associated with levels of sponsorship (all values in USD and per year):

 * Platinum: $300,000
 * Gold: $125,000